emberjs/rfcs/text/0745-ember-data-deprecate-methods-on-promise-many-array.md

 }
 ```

-A user today might acces and map over the comments for a post in the following manner.
+A user today might access and map over the comments for a post in the following manner.

 ```js
 const commentProxy = post.comments;